Sarcoidosis: Symptoms

-People with sarcoidosis may have a range of symptoms that do not correspond with objective physical evidence of disease but that still decrease quality of life.
+People with sarcoidosis may have a range of symptoms that do not correspond with objective physical evidence of disease, but that still decrease quality of life.

 Physical therapy, rehabilitation, and counseling can help avoid deconditioning, and improve social participation, psychological well-being, and activity levels.
 Key aspects are avoiding exercise intolerance and muscle weakness.

-Low or moderate-intensity physical training has been shown to improve fatigue, psychological health, and physical functioning in people sarcoidosis without adverse effects.
+Low or moderate-intensity physical training has been shown to improve fatigue, psychological health, and physical functioning in people with sarcoidosis without adverse effects.
 Inspiratory muscle training has also decreased severe fatigue perception in subjects with early stages of sarcoidosis, as well as improving functional and maximal exercise capacity and respiratory muscle strength.
 The duration, frequency, and physical intensity of exercise needs to accommodate impairments such as joint pain, muscle pain, and fatigue.

-Neurostimulants such as methylphenidate and modafinil have shown some effectiveness as an adjunct for treatment of sarcoidosis fatigue.
+Neurostimulants such as methylphenidate and modafinil have shown some effectiveness as an adjunct for the treatment of sarcoidosis fatigue.

-Treatments for symptomatic neuropathic pain in sarcoidosis patients is similar to that for other causes, and include antidepressants, anticonvulsants and prolonged-release opioids, however, only 30 to 60% of patients experience limited pain relief.
+Treatments for symptomatic neuropathic pain in sarcoidosis patients are similar to those for other causes, and include antidepressants, anticonvulsants, and prolonged-release opioids; however, only 30 to 60% of patients experience limited pain relief.